d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ]
 ```

 Unfortunately grid search suffers from the curse of dimensionality.
-The number of configurations in our grid grows exponentially with the number of hyperparameters, rendering it often infeasible to optimize more than 3 hyperparameters at once.
+The number of configurations in our grid grows exponentially with the number of hyperparameters, rendering it often infeasible to optimize more than a few hyperparameters at once.
 Another caveat of grid search is that it is rather unlikely that $\mathbf{x_{\star}}$ lies exactly on one of the grid points in continuous spaces.
 Thus, even though grid search is often able to find a well performing configurations, it is unlikely that it will find the global optimum $\mathbf{x_{\star}}$.

-In the next sections we will look at more sample efficient hyperparameter optimization methods that overcome the shortcomings of grid search and speed up the expensive optimization process substantially.
+In the next sections we will look at more sample efficient hyperparameter optimization methods that overcome the shortcomings of grid search by using a model that guides the search.
+We will also look at method that exploit auxiliary signals to speed up the expensive optimization process substantially.

 # Summary